AngleProtocol/angle-docs/governance/angle-token.md

 The only address with minting capability is the Angle DAO Timelock.

-Since January 2022, ANGLE's tokenomics has been upgraded and the ability to lock ANGLE into veANGLE, similarly than with CRV/veCRV or FXS/veFXS, has been introduced.
+ANGLE's tokenomics was upgraded in January 2022 with the ability to lock ANGLE into veANGLE, similarly to what Curve does with CRV/veCRV.
 More info about veANGLE can be found [here](veANGLE/).

 ## 🧬 Tokenomics